F. R. Scott: Life and work

 In March 1942 Scott co-founded a literary magazine, Preview, with the Montreal poet Patrick Anderson.
 Like the earlier Montreal Group publications, "Preview's orientation was cosmopolitan; its members looked largely towards the English poets of the 1930s for inspiration."

-In 1950–1951 Scott cofounded Recherches sociales, a study group concerned with the French–English relationship.
+In 1950–1951, Scott cofounded Recherches sociales, a study group concerned with French–English relations.
 He began translating French-Canadian poetry.

-In 1952 he served as a United Nations technical assistance resident representative in Burma to help build a socialist state in that country.
+In 1952, he served as a United Nations technical assistance resident representative in Burma to help build a socialist state in that country.

-During the 1950s, Scott was an active opponent of the Duplessis regime in Quebec and went to court to fight the Padlock Law.
-He also represented Frank Roncarrelli, a Jehovah's Witness, in Roncarelli v Duplessis all the way to the Supreme Court of Canada, a battle that Maurice Duplessis lost.
+During the 1950s, Scott was an active opponent of the Maurice Duplessis regime in Quebec and went to court to fight the Padlock Law.
+He also represented Frank Roncarrelli, a Jehovah's Witness, in Roncarelli v Duplessis all the way to the Supreme Court of Canada, a battle that Duplessis lost.

-Scott began translating French-Canadian poetry, publishing Anne Hébert and Saint-Denys Garneau in 1962.
+Scott began translating French-Canadian poetry and published Anne Hébert and Saint-Denys Garneau in 1962.
 He edited Poems of French Canada (1977), which won the Canada Council prize for translation.

 Scott served as dean of law at McGill University from 1961 to 1964 and served on the Royal Commission on Bilingualism and Biculturalism.
-In 1970 he was offered a seat in the Senate of Canada by Pierre Trudeau.
+In 1970. he was offered a seat in the Senate of Canada by Pierre Trudeau.
 Although he declined the appointment, he supported Trudeau's imposition of the War Measures Act during the October Crisis same year.

 Scott opposed Quebec's Bill 22 and Bill 101, which established the province within its jurisdiction as an officially-unilingual province within an officially-bilingual country.

 After his death on January 30, 1985, Scott was interred in Mount Royal Cemetery, Montreal.

 Recognition

 Scott won the 1977 Governor General's Award for non-fiction for his Essays on the Constitution and the 1981 Governor General's Award for poetry for his Collected Poems.

-The Royal Society of Canada elected Scott a fellow in 1947, and awarded him its Lorne Pierce Medal in 1962.
+The Royal Society of Canada elected Scott a fellow in 1947 and awarded him its Lorne Pierce Medal in 1962.

 Scott won the Molson Prize in 1965.

 In 1966, Scott received an honorary doctorate from Sir George Williams University, which later became Concordia University.

-Leonard Cohen added music to Scott's villanelle, "A Villanelle for Our Time", and recorded it on his album Dear Heather.
+Leonard Cohen added music to Scott's villanelle, "A Villanelle for Our Time," and recorded it on his album Dear Heather.

 Scott is the subject of a number of critical works, as well as a major biography, The Politics of the Imagination: A Life of F. R. Scott by Sandra Djwa.